The Navier-Stokes equations in primitive variables: Remark on flow similarity

 In principle, fluid dynamics is governed by the conservation law of angular momentum.
 Then the vorticity, $\upomega=\nabla {\times} \bfu=(\xi,\eta,\zeta)$, is of paramount importance (Helmholtz 1858).
 Dynamically, the vorticity evolves according to

-where the compatibility, $\bfu = (\Delta)^{-1} (\nabla{\times}\upomega)$, implies that $\bfu$ is driven by $\upomega$.
+which is to be solved subject to data (\ref{vtic}) and (\ref{vtbc}).
+The compatibility, $\bfu = (\Delta)^{-1} (\nabla{\times}\upomega)$, implies that $\bfu$ is driven by $\upomega$.
 The fact is that only the vorticity is {\it a priori} bounded, and it has an invariant property under Galilean transform, $\upomega=\nabla{\times}\bfu=\nabla{\times}(\bfu-{\bf c})$.
 Note that a partition of the equation ceases to work, as the pressure is truly dependent, see (\ref{ppoi}).
 Briefly, the continuum description of flow evolution, including turbulence, is tantamount to the interactions of {\it both} non-linear terms.
 They are responsible for instigating multitudinous vortices.

 If we take out the common dimension factor $[\texttt{s}^{-2}]$, equation (\ref{vort}) becomes

 where the viscosity $\nu^0$ is relative to unity.
 This normalised equation shows that the denominator $[\texttt{s}^2]$ is a measure of enstrophy.
 Hence, a non-dimensional parameter may be found by reference the kinematic viscosity, $\mu/\rho$, to a representative circulation $\omega L^2$.
 Plausibly, dynamic similarities may be understood for individual categories of initial data in similar geometries.